-On 25 November 2021 IGD signed the definitive contract, further to the preliminary agreement announced to the market on October 21, with the global asset management firm Intermediate Capital Group (ICG) listed on the London Stock Exchange.
+further to the preliminary agreement announced to the market on October 21, with the global asset management firm Intermediate Capital Group (ICG) listed on the London Stock Exchange.

 The contract entails IGD's sale of a portfolio of hypermarkets and supermarkets for €140 million, producing a capital gain of €942K over the book value at 31 December 2020 plus capital expenditure during the period.
-The hypermarkets and supermarkets sold are Schio, Lugo di Ravenna, Pesaro, and Cesano di Senigallia, leased to Coop Alleanza 3.0, and Cecina and Livorno, leased to Unicoop Tirreno.
+The hypermarkets and supermarkets sold are Schio, Lugo di Ravenna, Pesaro, and Cesano di Senigallia, leased to Coop Alleanza 3.0, and Cecina and Livorno, leased to Unicoop Tirreno its investment, so in accordance with IAS §27.10, in the Covid-19 pandemic and its impacts on the global markets, separate financial statements IGD will recognize the inthe project was postponed to 2021. vestment in Fondo Juice as an associate using the equity method.

 The 2019-2021 Strategic Plan had already contemplated streamlining the real estate portfolio by €150-200m through the disposal of some non-strategic assets, whose proceeds would be used first and foremost to reduce debt and leverage (Loan-to-Value or LTV).
-Because of the Covid-19 pandemic and its impacts on the global markets, the project was postponed to 2021.
+Because of the

-The goal of achieving the plan's strategic and financial objectives while necessarily maintaining a healthy, efficient financial structure has drawn significant benefit from the deal, in particular through i) the reduction of LTV, ii) the intake of financial resources to cover upcoming deadlines in 2022, and iii) the improvement of the risk profile and consequent maintenance of an investment grade rating.
+The goal of achieving the plan's strategic and financial objectives while necessarily maintaining a healthy, efficient The main economic-financial figures for Fondo Juice at 31 financial structure has drawn significant benefit from the December 2021 are provided below: deal, in particular through i) the reduction of LTV, ii) the intake of financial resources to cover upcoming deadlines in 2022, and iii) the improvement of the risk profile and consequent maintenance of an investment grade rating.
 These benefits are economically greater than the reduction in income from property rentals (€8.3 million on an annual basis) and the associated cash flows.